 The arrival of the couple's first child, Archie Harrison Mountbatten-Windsor, changed the line of succession for the throne.

-The first few members of the royal family in the line of succession remain unchanged.
+The first few members of the royal family in the line of succession remain unchanged following Archie's birth.

-First in line is Prince Charles, who became the longest-serving heir apparent in 2017.
+Prince Charles, who is first in line, became the longest-serving heir apparent in 2017.

 The Prince of Wales beat a previous record of 59 years, two months and 13 days set by his great-great-grandfather King Edward VII.